MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-roles-permissions.md

 > [!IMPORTANT]
 > Some information in this article relates to prereleased products/services that might be substantially modified before they are commercially released.
 Microsoft makes no warranties, express or implied, for the information provided here.
 This article includes links to online content that might describe some features that are not included in Microsoft Defender for Business (preview).

 To perform tasks in the Microsoft 365 Defender portal, such as configuring Microsoft Defender for Business, viewing reports, or taking response actions on detected threats, appropriate permissions must be assigned to your security team.
-Permissions are granted through roles that are assigned in the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).
+Permissions are granted through roles that are assigned in the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) or in [Azure Active Directory](/azure/active-directory/roles/manage-roles-portal).

 **What to do**: